-British Authorities Are Scrambling To Find A Stolen Solid Gold Toilet
+British Authorities Scramble To Find Stolen Solid Gold Toilet

 The toilet — worth, by some estimates, up to $1.25 million — was connected to the plumbing of the building.
 As a result, its removal caused extensive damage.
 Blenheim Palace, a UNESCO World Heritage Site and the birthplace of Winston Churchill, announced Saturday that it would be closed for the day.

-"It's not going to be the easiest thing to nick," Lord Edward Spencer-Churchill, brother of the Duke of Marlborough, told the Sunday Times in August (The palace is the principal residence of the Dukes of Marlborough.).
-"Firstly it's plumbed in and secondly a potential thief will have no idea who last used the toilet or what they ate.
+"It's not going to be the easiest thing to nick," Lord Edward Spencer-Churchill, brother of the Duke of Marlborough, told The Sunday Times in August.
+(The palace is the principal residence of the Dukes of Marlborough.)
+"Firstly it's plumbed in, and secondly a potential thief will have no idea who last used the toilet or what they ate.
 So no, I don't plan on guarding it."

 America was installed as just one part of an exhibition of Cattelan's work, his first solo exhibition in the U.K. in two decades.
 Before it was stolen, visitors could book three-minute appointments to use the golden toilet.